aurnovcy/arcserveransibleonboarding/README.md

 ## Step 2: Download the Ansible Playbook

 Download the correct Ansible Playbook for your environment and needs.
-We provide four playbooks for both Windows and Linux and for both public endpoint and proxy server connectivity methods.
+We provide six playbooks for both Windows and Linux and for both public endpoint, private link scope, and proxy server connectivity methods.

 Save the Ansible Playbook as 'arc-server-onboard-playbook.yml'.